bbellify/sucsandsched-frontend/README.md

 # Sucs and Sched
 ## Frontend App for simple fitness schedules

-Run Cards-
-find icons
-race website
-px more on lg than rest
+### To Do
+1. Auth/login

-SUCS - when logged in, user can see progress of other users and toggle complete for any day
+    - Sucs - when logged in, users can see progress of all users and complete days for themselves

+2. Race cards - figure out how to change display for viewing other than mobile